James-Silvester/RealmTacticsConfig/docs/meta/README.md

  - path        -   Allow subfolders to be included in a single meta file.
 If the file is at the same level as the meta file then the path is simply /.
 If its in a sub folder called 'units' then path would be '/units'
  - onUI        -   Determines if this option is shown on the UI.
 1 is shown, 0 is not shown
  - uiPath      -   (not implemented yet) Determines the UI page structure with nested tabs
- - uiAction    -   Determines what happens when the option is clicked.
+ - action    -   Determines what happens when the option is clicked.
 See below for options
  - subMeta     -   The target file is consumed as another meta file.
 Allows a tree strucutre of meta files
  - env         -   The target file is consumed as environment variables
  - notes       -   Notes about the line.
 Currently no action in game

-uiActions - possible options:
+actions - possible options:
 - folder    - Not related to an action file but changes the current main menu path
 - loadMap   - Loads the given file using in conjunction with the current environment
 - loadSave (virtial) - This should not be given in the meta file as it is only applied to a automatically generated meta when a user saves their game